7 truths to keep in mind as you go through life

-When you love your work, you love more than your paycheck or your benefits package or your coworkers or your boss.
-Loving your work goes beyond the awesome cafeteria and the free snacks in the breakroom.
+When you love your work, you love more than your paycheck or your benefits package or your Instagram-able desk setup.
+Loving your work goes beyond the nomad-boss mindset or the free snacks in the breakroom.

 It’s the same with loving your work: There are a handful of “nopes” that apply to everyone.